CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 For a full specification
 of the location of CFD data in the CGNS database, the user should see the :ref:`SIDS File Mapping Manual <StandardFMM>`.
-For convenience, we summarize the high-level structure below.
+For convenience, we'd like to summarize the high-level structure below.
 A CGNS database consists of a tree of nodes implemented as all or part of one or more database files.
-All information is identified by and accessed through a single node in one of these files.
+All information is identified and accessed through a single node in one of these files.

 By definition, the root node of a CGNS database has the Label ``CGNSBase_t``.
 The name of the CGNS database can be specified by the user and is stored in the "Name" field of the ``CGNSBase_t`` node.
-Current CGNS conventions require that the ``CGNSBase_t`` node be located directly below a "root node" in the database file identified by the name "/".
+Current CGNS conventions require that the ``CGNSBase_t`` node to be located directly below a "root node" in the database file identified by the name "/".

 A database file may contain multiple CGNS databases, and thus multiple